srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

-# Management Portal - User Guide
+# 🧭 Management Portal — User Guide

-This guide explains how to onboard, manage, and operate tenants/customers using the Management Portal (Control Plane UI).

 ---

-## Audience
+> **Executive Summary:**
+> This guide walks platform admins, operators, and support engineers through onboarding, managing, and operating tenants using the Management Portal (Control Plane UI).
+It covers concepts, workflows, and common tasks with a clear, action-first layout.

+---

+Last updated: August 2025

+## 👥 Who Should Read This?

 - Platform administrators
 - Operators/SREs
 - Support engineers

+---

-## Prerequisites
+## ✅ Prerequisites

 - Entra ID account with one of the following roles:
   - Platform.Admin (full admin)
   - Operator (manage routing and operations)